NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 Ensure no other containers are running in a different terminal window.
 From the root folder run `make test-e2e-inside-docker`

-### Locally run single spec file
+### Locally run single spec file from commandline

+For anyone who doesn't want to use the cypress open GUI style:

 To speed up local development you can set the CYPRESS_PATH environment variable to add a `-s` flag to the cypress command.
 If you don't have this set or it is empty the full suite will run normally.
+The pipeline will not have this set so it will spout a warning in the logs but safely default to a blank string.

 - `CYPRESS_PATH=` or `CYPRESS_PATH=""` runs full suite
-- `CYPRESS_PATH="-s**/standAloneEstablishment/EditUser/staffRecordsPage.spec.cy.js"` or `CYPRESS_PATH="-scypress/e2e/standAloneEstablishment/EditUser/staffRecordsPage.spec.cy.js"` runs only staffRecordsPage.spec.cy.js. **NB** there should be no space between `-s` and the glob or path, it's a *nix-ism.
+- `CYPRESS_PATH="-scypress/e2e/standAloneEstablishment/EditUser/staffRecordsPage.spec.cy.js"` runs only staffRecordsPage.spec.cy.js. **NB** there should be no space between `-s` and the path, it's a *nix-ism.

 ## Further help